Formulary

 Notes

-3. See above for more advice for clinicians.
+2. See above for further advice for clinicians

 2. In adults with type 2 diabetes, only offer dulaglutide in combination with insulin with specialist advice and support.